-Magnification opens the door to a fascinating dimension in gemology: the inner world of gemstone inclusions.
-You’ll see marvels that can rival the beauty and intrigue of the gem itself.
-On a practical level, identifying inclusions may help you identify the gem species.
-They can reveal how a gem was formed and whether it's a natural or synthetic stone.
+Gemstone inclusions can also reveal how a gem was formed and whether it's a natural or synthetic stone.
 Some gems have specific inclusions that their lookalikes lack.
 Some inclusions only occur in a single gemstone species or even in a single mine!

 Simply put, an inclusion is any material that is trapped inside of another mineral while that mineral forms.
-Gemstone inclusions may be comprised of crystals of other minerals, liquid or gas bubbles, or even fractures caused by radioactive material contained within the host material.
-A listing of inclusions can never be complete.
-New inclusions and varieties are discovered constantly.
+For example, crystals, liquid or gas bubbles, or even fractures caused by radioactive material in the host material may comprise gemstone inclusions.
+Since researchers constantly discover new inclusions and varieties, a listing of inclusions can never be complete.

 Viewing Gemstone Inclusions

-Inclusions are instrumental in identifying many species of gemstone.
+Inclusions are instrumental in identifying many gemstone species.
 Nevertheless, viewing inclusions can be difficult.
-A microscope, preferably one with dark-field illumination, is often used to study them.
-While many inclusions can be resolved with a magnification of 30-60X (the range of most stereoscopic microscopes), some of the tinier ones require magnification of 200X or more.
+To study them, gemologists often use a microscope, preferably one with darkfield illumination.
+While a magnification of 30-60X (the range of most stereoscopic microscopes) may resolve many inclusions, some of the tinier ones require magnification of 200X or more.

 Knowing how to use your microscope and various lighting techniques are essential skills for identifying inclusions.
-However, getting tiny details into sharp focus is often challenging and sometimes impossible.
-It’s easy for student gemologists to jump to conclusions about what they may see through magnification.
+However, getting tiny details into sharp focus often proves quite challenging, if not impossible, in some cases.
+Sometimes, student gemologists can easily jump to conclusions about what they see through magnification.

 Discretion is essential.
-For example, can you make out the inclusion in the garnet pictured below?
+For example, can you make out the inclusion in the garnet pictured to the right?
 It's difficult to tell if the ends are terminated or if they're bubbles.
-As it turns out, they're terminated, meaning the inclusion is a crystal.
-Crystal inclusions indicate a natural garnet.
-Bubbles would indicate a cheap synthetic.
-Identifying this inclusion correctly would be critical.
+As it turns out, they're terminated, which means the inclusion is a crystal.
+Crystal inclusions indicate a natural garnet, while bubbles would indicate a cheap synthetic.
+Thus, identifying this inclusion correctly would be critical. a

 If you can't see an inclusion clearly enough to distinguish its features, don't base an identification on it.
 If you're in doubt, look at all the available clues.
 A standard gemstone identification procedure should yield enough information to make a proper identification.

-Learning to locate inclusions and distinguish their varieties takes practice.
-Pictures and descriptions are just guides.
-Gemology students should examine as many gemstones as possible.
-Use your loupe first and then your microscope.
+Learning to locate inclusions and distinguish their varieties takes practice, because pictures and descriptions serve only as guides.
+Gemology students should examine as many gemstones as possible, with a loupe first and then a microscope.
 Keep practicing until you're an expert at finding and identifying inclusions.